PabloJM21/ETL-pipeline/README.md

 │       ├── MPCUO_data.csv             # CSV file for Unfilled Orders
 │       └── MPCTI_data.csv             # CSV file for Total Inventories
 │
-├── extract_data.py                    # Script to extract the raw data
-├── run_etl.py                         # Script for the etl pipeline
+├── extract_data.py                    # Script to extract the raw data from the API corresponding to the last 5 years ├── run_etl.py                         # Script for the etl pipeline.
+Filters seasonally adjusted data for the monthly percentage change and t

 ```